okko222/JS-Document/walkingTheDOM/README.md

   <li>Child nodes (or children) – elements that are direct children.
 In other words, they are nested exactly in the given one.
 For instance, <head> and <body> are children of <html> element.</li>
     <li>Descendants – all elements that are nested in the given one, including children, their children and so on.</li>
 </ul>
-<b>The childNodes collection lists all child nodes,including text nodes.</b>
+<h5>The childNodes collection lists all child nodes,including text nodes.</h5>
--index1.html shows children of document.body:
+index1.html shows children of document.body